Photometrically-Classified Superluminous Supernovae from the Pan-STARRS1 Medium Deep Survey: A Case Study for Science

 \subsection{Active Galactic Nuclei Host Galaxies}

 Prior to applying our algorithms to the sample of PS1-MDS SN-like transients, we systematically excluded light curves with long-term variability to avoid contamination from active galactic nuclei (AGN).
 Still, some large AGN flares with little other variability over the 4.5 year time-span of the survey could survive this preliminary qualitative cut and eventually be classified as SLSNe.
 In particular, \citet{Hosseinzadeh_2020} find that 14 photometrically-classified SLSNe with host galaxy spectra that exhibit broad AGN lines are located within $1''$ of the host center\footnote{These transients are PSc000478, PSc010120, PSc010186, PSc020026, PSc030013, PSc052281, PSc110163, PSc130394, PSc130732, PSc350614, PSc390545, PSc400050, PSc480585, and PSc550061.}.
-While these could in principle be SLSNe located in the nuclear regions of AGN host galaxies, such events are not seen in the spectroscopic sample, and we therefore conclude that these events are more likely large AGN flares or potentially tidal disruption events, neither of which is a classification category in \texttt{SuperRAENN} and \texttt{Superphot}.
+While these could in principle be SLSNe located indistinguishably close to an AGN, they are more likely large AGN flares or tidal disruption events, neither of which is a classification category in \texttt{SuperRAENN} and \texttt{Superphot}.
 Eliminating these events results in a combined sample of 53 events (Table~\ref{tab:seq}, row 2).